tmtsoftware/esw-ts/docs/src/main/services/event-service.md

 ## Usages of Event Service

-Type definitions for All Event Service methods can be found @extref:[here](ts-docs:interfaces/clients.eventservice.html).
+Type definitions for all Event Service methods can be found @extref:[here](ts-docs:interfaces/clients.eventservice.html).

 ## Publishing an Event